MewsSystems/gitbook-connector-api/operations/companies.md

 ## Get all companies

 Returns all company profiles of the enterprise, possibly filtered by identifiers, names or other filters.
+This operation uses [Pagination](../guidelines/pagination.md).

 ### Request